Travelport-xx/travelport-uapi-tutorial/lesson_1-2.md

 ### Pricing Response

-Below is a slightly-edited pricing response provided by TravelPort in response to an `AirPriceReq` from Lesson 2 as seen above.
+Below is a slightly-edited pricing response provided by Travelport in response to an `AirPriceReq` from Lesson 2 as seen above.
 The optional services section has been removed as it is quite long and not within the scope of this tutorial.

 The particular details of understanding all the aspects of this response are beyond what we can cover in this tutorial.
 We do ask you to look at the two highlighted portions of the XML response, marked with highlight 1 and 2.
 Highlight one shows the `AirPricingSolution` component of the XML, probably the one that most readers (and travellers!) are most interested in!
 The second highlight comment shows the section related to taxes.
 Each of the taxes specified, identified by its `Category` attribute such as `XF`, relates to a specific IATA-published tax.
 In this case, a reader with access to the list of taxes could determine that the `XF` or "Passenger Facility Charge" tax is applied three times, twice in Atlanta and once in Chattanooga.
 This is makes sense once realizes that this facility charge is charged only on flights _originating_ from a given airport.